 - How fast does this page seem to be to users?
 Start Render, Hero Times, Speed Index

 - How quickly does the page settle down and become mostly interactive?
-CPU Time, Time to Interactive, First CPU Idle
+CPU Time, Long Tasks, First CPU Idle

 - What do the different SpeedCurve metrics represent?